 La Laterna’s tomcat, named Michelou, had spent the night carousing.
 He wasn’t about to give up his seat — or interrupt his catnap — to let us share his table-side bench.
 Until our fish arrived.
 Suddenly, we became absolutely fascinating.

-Homes in Riomaggiore and elsewhere in the Cinque Terre are typically narrow Medieval townhouses called “case torri.”
-They’re stacked into parallel rows, with the main front door facing the lower street and a back door that leads to a higher-level rear alley, which once acted as an escape hatch in times of attack.
+Homes in Riomaggiore and elsewhere in the Cinque Terre are typically narrow, Medieval townhouses called “case torri.”
+They’re stacked into parallel rows, with the main front door facing the lower street and a back door that leads to a higher-level rear alley that once acted as an escape hatch in times of attack.
 Their festive colors really bring out a feeling of the tropics, despite their Medieval history.